 Sunitinib and the combination of bevacizumab plus interferon-alpha have each been associated with longer PFS than interferon-alpha alone in randomized controlled trials.
 Sunitinib is an orally available multikinase inhibitor (VEGFR-1, VEGFR-2, PDGFR, c-Kit).
 In 750 previously untreated patients, all of whom had clear cell kidney cancer, a phase III trial compared sunitinib with interferon-alpha.
-Sunitinib was associated with a median PFS of 11 months compared with 5 months for interferon-alpha.
-The HR for progression was 0.42 (95% CI, 0.32–0.54; P < .001).[Level of evidence: 1iiDiii] However, the analysis for OS showed a strong but statistically nonsignificant trend to improved survival (26.4 months vs. 21.8 months, HR 0.82; 95% CI, 0.669–1.001; P = .051).[Level of evidence: 1iiDiii] Bevacizumab, a monoclonal antibody that binds to and neutralizes circulating VEGF protein, delayed progression of clear cell renal cell carcinoma when compared with placebo in patients with disease refractory to biological therapy.
-Similarly, bevacizumab plus interferon-alpha resulted in longer PFS but not OS compared with interferon-alpha alone in two similarly-designed randomized controlled trials.[27,28]
+Sunitinib as first-line systemic therapy was associated with a median PFS of 11 months compared with 5 months for interferon-alpha.
+The HR for progression was 0.42 (95% CI, 0.32–0.54; P < .001).[Level of evidence: 1iiDiii] However, the analysis for OS showed a strong but statistically nonsignificant trend to improved survival (26.4 months vs. 21.8 months, HR, 0.82; 95% CI, 0.669–1.001; P = .051).[Level of evidence: 1iiDiii] Bevacizumab, a monoclonal antibody that binds to and neutralizes circulating VEGF protein, delayed progression of clear cell renal cell carcinoma when compared with placebo in patients with disease refractory to biological therapy.
+Similarly, bevacizumab plus interferon-alpha as first-line therapy resulted in longer PFS but not OS compared with interferon alpha alone in two similarly designed randomized controlled trials.[28,29]